 "I don’t just think I’m a hero.
 I will be the hero."This guy is a hero, pure and simple.
 They're almost always right, are a friend to all their teammates, and morally superior—without the usual flaws of Good Is Dumb or Well-Intentioned Extremist, unless it's a comedic work.
 They have a well-rounded skill set.
-They're not as strong as The Big Guy, or as smart as The Smart Guy, or as sensitive and socially adept as The Chick, but they're close.
+They're not as strong as The Big Guy, or as intelligent as The Smart Guy, or as sensitive and socially adept as The Chick, but they're close.
 They can personally accomplish a variety of goals, but their real superpower is getting the whole diverse set of personalities to focus and pull together.
 They'll always know who to ask for help, and when—and usually how.
 Most often, they will be The Protagonist but there are exceptions to this rule.
-Just as often they will be The Leader or otherwise the shining star that holds the Ragtag Bunch of Misfits together, but there are exceptions to this as well.
-In a team lineup they will be front and center.
+Just as often, they will be The Leader or otherwise the shining star that holds the Ragtag Bunch of Misfits together, but there are exceptions to this as well.
+In a team lineup, they will be front and center.
 The concept of The Hero is very old and every culture and peoples have had individuals they identified as heroes.
 On account of Society Marches On and Values Dissonance, the notion of what the hero signifies has changed and diverged a great deal from the ancient world to the early modern world to the present day.
 Heroes in the ancient world were compelling because they embodied virtues and qualities common to the experience of people at the time (War, Violence, Survival) whereas later generations would seek idealized values from their heroes because of their desire and yearning for a better world.
 In Team Trope dynamics and speculative fiction you may notice powers and skills common to the hero include:

-- In many games or settings, they'll be Jack-of-All-Stats; a well-balanced fighter with decent power and speed, and sometimes some ability at magic.
+- In many games or settings, they'll be a Jack-of-All-Stats; a well-balanced fighter with decent power and speed, and sometimes some ability at magic.

 - Most of the time, they'll use a sword or sword-like weapon as their weapon of choice, even in science-fiction settings where this makes less sense than a gun.